Pummelhead/maze-solver/README.md

 # maze-solver
 Program that will automatically create a maze, and then solve it.
+This is a guided project through the boot.dev course.